alexAbela/maersk-vue-extension/README.md

 - [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur): Includes support for .vue files, including but not limited to: Syntax-highlighting, Emmet, Linting / Error Checking, Formatting, Auto Completion, Debugging

-If there are any extensions you think should be included please feel free to mention them under issues.
+If there are any extensions you think should be included please feel free to contact me or mention them under issues.